 12 Years a Slave (2013):

 It’s a drama film based on an adaptation of the 1853 slave memoir.
 The movie talks about an African American who was kidnapped in Washington by two conmen in 1841 and sold into slavery.
-He was put to work on plantations in the state of Louisiana for 12 years before being released.
+He was put to work on plantations in Louisiana for 12 years before being released.
 The film stars are Michael Fassbender, Benedict Cumberbatch, Paul Dano, Paul Giamatti, Lupita Nyong’o, Sarah Paulson, Brad Pitt, and Alfre Woodard.

 Steve Jobs (2015):